tomdeman-bio/Sequence-scripts/README.md

     bash bbduk-trimmomatic-SPAdes-plasmidSPAdes.bash
 --------------------------------------

 ## Perform the same four steps as indicated above (bbduk-Trimmomatic-SPAdes-PlasmidSPAdes) plus Prokka gene annotation using one Shell script.
+Prokka is told to only annotate contigs of 500bp and larger.
 Will create a separate project folder for this pipeline in the near future

 ### Usage
     bash bbduk-trimmomatic-SPAdes-plasmidSPAdes-prokka.bash